garrandall/popular-music-data/tracks/shake-me-down-cage-the-elephant.md

 ---
 Shake me down, not a lot of people left around
 Who knows now?
 Softly laying on the ground
-Oooh not a lot of people left around oooh oooh
+Oh not a lot of people left around oh oh

 In my life I have seen people walk into the sea